Quick Start Single-Node Linux Installation

 v2_sensors

 Enables support for v2 sensors.
-When enabled, Fluentd (td-agent) is installed alongside the Indexing Service for backward compatibility with v2 sensor data ingestion
+When enabled, Fluentd (td-agent) is installed alongside the Indexing Service for backward compatibility with v2 sensor data ingestion.

 [Optional] Using Port 443 (HTTPS Standard Port)